idawettergren/GenomeAnalysis/README.md

 The files [data_organisation.txt](data_organisation.txt) and [data_organisation.png](data_organisation.png) give an overview of the UPPMAX directory used to store the files.

 # Pipeline
-1. Run genome_assembly.sh to assemble the PacBio reads with Canu
+1. Run pacbio_canu_assembly.sh to assemble the PacBio reads with Canu.
+Output: /analysis/assembly/pacbio_canu/02_canu_assembly/
-2. Run fastqc_illumina.sh to perform a quality control with FastQC on the Illumina reads
+2. Run fastqc_illumina.sh to perform a quality control with FastQC on the Illumina reads.
+Output: /analysis/pre_processing/fastqc/illumina/
-3. Run bwa_alignment.sh to align the PacBio assembly with the Illumina reads using BWA
+3. Run bwa_alignment.sh to align the PacBio assembly with the Illumina reads using BWA.
+Output: /data/alignment/illumina_pacbio/
-4. Run pilon_improvement.sh to improve the assembly using the aligned Illumina reads with Pilon
+4. Run pilon_improvement.sh to improve the assembly using the aligned Illumina reads with Pilon.
+Output: /data/assembly/pilon_improvement/
-5. Run quast.sh to evalute the Pilon improvement
+5. Run quast.sh to evalute the Pilon improvement.
+Output: /analysis/quast/
-6. Run trimmomatic.sh to trim the RNA reads
+6. Run trimmomatic.sh to trim the RNA reads.
+Output: /data/raw_data/transcriptome/trimmed/SRR6040095_scaffold_10.1U.fastq.gz (.1P/2U/2P)
-7. Run fastqc_rna.sh to perfrom a quality control with FastQC on the RNA reads
+7. Run fastqc_rna.sh to perfrom a quality control with FastQC on the RNA reads.
+Output: /analysis/pre_processing/fastqc/rna/
-8. Run star_01.sh to map the RNA reads to the Pilon improved assembly
+8. Run star_01.sh to map the RNA reads to the Pilon improved assembly.
+Output: /proj/g2021012/nobackup/work/ida/
-9. Run braker.sh
+9. Run braker.sh.
+Output: ? (gtf file)

 # Log
 An overview of what I have done and my thoughts surrounding the project.